 In order to perform the technical analysis for the Plan and TIP, four horizon years were chosen through interagency consultation in order to analyze emission results.
-The attainment year for the 2015 ozone NAAQS is 2020, and is a required testing year to address the 2015 ozone NAAQS.
 The date of full implementation of the long range transportation plan, 2045, is a required model year.
-The other two horizon years are 2030 and 2040.
-These two are test scenarios set so that there are no more than 10 years between horizon years.
+The two inbetween horizon years, 2025 and 2035 are test scenarios set so that there are no more than 10 years between horizon years.
+Lastly, 2021 will be a horizon year tested because it is within the timeframe for the TIP.
 The years of analysis shown in Table 2 have been determined in keeping with federal requirements.

-Year Analysis Required Ozone Test

-2020 Yes - 2015 Ozone NAAQS Budget Test - RFP budget for 2012 for the

-attainment year 1997 ozone standard

-2030 Yes - intermediate year Budget Test - RFP budget for 2012 for the

-1997 ozone standard

-2040 Yes - intermediate year Budget Test - RFP budget for 2012 for the

-1997 ozone standard

-2045 Yes - last year of Budget Test - RFP budget for 2012 for the

-transportation plan 1997 ozone standard
+Year Analysis Required Ozone Test 2021 Yes - near-term year Budget Test - RFP budget for 2012 for the 1997 ozone standard 2025 Yes - intermediate year Budget Test - RFP budget for 2012 for the 1997 ozone standard 2035 Yes - intermediate year Budget Test - RFP budget for 2012 for the 1997 ozone standard 2045 Yes - last year of transportation plan Budget Test - RFP budget for 2012 for the 1997 ozone standard